vaguecoder/gorilla-mux/README.md

 ### Walking Routes

-The `Walk` function on `mux.Router` can be used to visit all of the routes that are registered on a router.
-For example, the following prints all of the registered routes:
+The `Walk` function on `mux.Router` can be used to visit all the routes that are registered on a router.
+For example, the following prints all the registered routes:

 ```go
 package main